DataDog/datadog-lambda-rb/README.md

 How much logging datadog-lambda-layer-rb should do.
 Set this to "debug" for extensive logs.

+### DD_ENHANCED_METRICS

+If you set the value of this variable to "true" then the Lambda layer will increment a Lambda integration metric called `aws.lambda.enhanced.invocations` with each invocation and `aws.lambda.enhanced.errors` if the invocation results in an error.
+These metrics are tagged with the function name, region, account, runtime, memorysize, and `cold_start:true|false`.``:w

 ## Usage

 Datadog needs to be able to read headers from the incoming Lambda event.